 Secondly, if they increased teacher salaries for both Thais and Westerners, they would get better qualified teachers.
-As it stands right now, Thai schools pay the exact same low wages they did when I came here 17 years ago.
-Yet prices in the last 17 years have gone up more than 30%.
+As it stands right now, Thai schools pay the exact same low wages they did when I came here 18 years ago.
+Yet most prices in the last 18 years have gone up more than 40%.

 But at the moment, you can get a visa, work permit and a better paying job in Korea, China, Singapore, Hong Kong, Malaysia and Japan.
 So why come to Thailand?

-However, things are not likely to change in Thailand any time soon.
 Thai society is all about saving face and appearance is everything.
 Representatives of the Thai Ministry of Education never listen when they are given advice by teachers, both Thai and Western.
 Teachers who know better than them what Thai education needs.
-Because they are in that system teaching those kids every day.
+After all, they are in that system teaching those kids every day.

 And as long as the way a kid looks is more important than what the kid knows, Thailand’s education system is a lost cause.
 Thailand will continue to fall further behind in the education game and the better Western teachers will continue to leave.

-Just a pity less than 10% can actually speak more than 20 words of English correctly, and a lot of them are not very good at Thai either.
+Just a pity less than 10% can actually speak more than 20 words of English correctly, and a lot of them are not particularly competent in Thai either.